Lurs: Achaemenids to Sassanids

 During the rule of Achaemenid, Luristan was part of the rule of the Kassites and when the Achaemenids moved from Babylon to Hamadan, they had to cross the Luristan area and pay ransom to the Kassites.
 Pahle was the name of a vast land in west of Iran which was included many cities and areas in the current Zagros.
 The province of Pahla was named after the Sasanian times and the word Pahlavi refers to the people, the language, and the alphabet related to this region.
 At the time of the Achaemenids, the current Luristan, along with Ilam and Khuzestan, were the third state of this great empire.
 During the Parthian period, this land was one of the Satraps (states) of this dynasty and finally, during the Sassanid period, the area was named "Pahla".

 Luristan

 The word Luristan or Lorestan, is attributed to the areas inhabited by the Lurs.
 The boundaries of Luristan stretch from the eastern Iraqi plains to the west and southwest of Iran.
 Today, Lorestan is the name of one of the western provinces of Iran.

 Branches

-There are several established branches of the Luri language.